-Section 8Filling a prescriptionSection 8.1Provide your UnitedHealthcare member ID information
+Section 8 Filling a prescription Section 8.1 Provide your UnitedHealthcare member ID information

 To fill your prescription, provide your UnitedHealthcare member ID information, which can be found on your member ID card, at the network pharmacy you choose.
 The network pharmacy will automatically bill the plan for your drug.
-You will need to pay the pharmacy your share of the cost when you pick up your prescription.